 Equipment

-- Add the agar-agar powder and water into a small saucepan, and cook over medium heat.
-Once the water comes to a boil, continue simmering in low heat until the agar-agar powder dissolves completely into the water.
+- Add the agar-agar powder and water to a small saucepan and cook over medium heat.
+Once the water comes to a boil, continue simmering on low heat until the agar-agar powder dissolves completely into the water.
 This will take about five minutes.

-- Pour the mixture into the mould.
-Place it in the fridge and let it chill and set for at least 1-2 hours.
+- Pour the mixture into a small round bowl.
+Let it cool at room temperature for 10 minutes before placing it in the fridge.
+Let it chill and set for at least 1-2 hours.

-- Once it is set, remove it from the mould and serve your Japanese raindrop cake with a sprinkle of kinako powder and a drizzle of kuromitsu.
+- Once set, carefully remove it from your bowl and serve your Japanese raindrop cake with a sprinkle of kinako powder and a drizzle of kuromitsu.

-- You can also add the agar agar powder directly into hot water (make sure that the temperature is about 80-100 degrees Celsius) and mixing them together until the agar-agar powder dissolves completely.
-If you prefer not to cook directly on the stovetop, you may also use this method.
+- You can also add the agar agar powder directly into hot water (ensure the temperature is about 80-100 degrees Celsius) and mix them together until the agar agar powder dissolves completely.
+You may also use this method if you prefer not to cook directly on the stovetop.

 - If you want to add fruits or dried flowers, pour the mixture into the mould until half full.
-Then, add the fillings and continue pouring the mixture until you completely fill the mould.
+Then, add the fillings and pour the mixture until you fill the mould.

-- The amount of calories from this cake depends on the amount of toppings or fillings that you add.
+- The number of calories from this cake depends on the number of toppings or fillings that you add.

-- As the Japanese raindrop cake by itself does not taste of anything, the amount of kinako powder and kuromitsu that you use can totally be up to you!
-Remember not to go overboard though, as the amount that you use will increase the caloric content of this dessert.
+- As the Japanese raindrop cake does not taste anything, the amount of kinako powder and kuromitsu you use is up to you.
+Remember not to go overboard, though, as the amount you use will increase the caloric content of this dessert.

-- To fully enjoy this dessert, make sure to serve and consume within 30 minutes from taking the cake out of the fridge as it will melt after that.
+- To fully enjoy this dessert, we recommend consuming it within 30 minutes of taking the cake out of the fridge, as the dessert is best enjoyed cold.

 - You may prepare it in advance and store it in the fridge.
 However, it is best to consume it within 3 days.